 It’s not only apartment complexes based in New York with Squash courts – Squash fans in the US have developed their provision within their own homes.

 For great home based Squash courts visit: https://www.houzz.com/photos/squash-court-phbr0lbl-bl~l_143255

 This could happen in the UK – well with so many apartment complexes being built in urban areas such as Croydon, South London – it would be good to see a high-rise apartment complex house one or two squash courts for residents with access to community sports groups, as a means to bring community engagement and save the sport too.

 Overall, these are ways to keep playing Squash alive and prosperous.

 Yes, cost maybe factor along with accessibility either way people are still participating in the sport and getting valuable health benefits from it.

 When it comes to Squash provision these examples are a great way of making the sport more accessible to people – especially those who want to play in different types of venues.

 If you have watched Field of Dreams, a baseball movie – to quote a reference from the film, “if you build it they will come” – the same applies to when creating Squash provision in places that with a purpose for community use.

 Just like any other sport, Squash needs to be more accessible to people who love the sport and want to get their friends or family playing; so whether it is indoors in a converted barn or outdoors in a local park.

-This will truly help boost the sport in terms of popularity, in addition highlight to world Squash is the same par as any other sport.
+This will truly help boost the sport in terms of popularity, in addition, highlights to the world Squash is on the same par as any other sport.